-Dr Price has more than 40 years of experience in land planning, development and management in both the government and private sectors.
+Dr Stephen Price has more than 40 years of experience in land planning, development and management in both the government and private sectors.

-Dr Price serves the company as Chief Technical Officer from its inception until his retirement in January 2009.
+Dr Price serve the company as Chief Technical Officer from its inception until his retirement in January 2009.

 Dr Price does not have any family relationship with any other Directors and/or major shareholders of the Company or any conflict of interest with the Company.
 Neither has he been convicted of any offences in the last ten (10) years.
-Dr Price attended all three out of five Board Meetings held in the financial year ended 31 March 2011.
+Dr Price attended all four of the Board Meetings held in the financial year ended 31 March 2012.